hciudad/guides/api.md

 ## <a name='standard-response'>Standard Response</a>

+Current style: A json object is returned, blending object fields and any additional meta or relationships.

+Future:
-All objects returned should be true json representations of that object's non phi fields.
-PHI fields are included only when necessary or specifically requested.
+* All objects returned should be true json representations of that object's non phi fields.
+* PHI fields are included only when necessary or specifically requested.
-Objects can be embedded within their referencing parent object via a _relations attribute.
+* Objects can be embedded within their referencing parent object via the _related or _related_collections attribute.
-Any json encoded attributes should be decoded into hash form (json_decode($item, true)).
+* Any json encoded attributes should be decoded into hash form (json_decode($item, true)).
+* Any calculated field (next checkin date, days since discharge, etc) should be returned in a _meta attribute, not mixed in with model fields

 Example for a call to get response answers for a checkin (has a json attribute, no embedded objects, no phi):